nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 11.md

 You're right.
 You're right.
 We moved attack to attack.
 That's absolutely correct.
 I forgot about the move.

 Thanks for keeping me honest.
 It's okay.
-Sameer, you are up.
+Simear, you are up.
 I am up.
 Yeah.

 You have basically, what you've seen so far is here, ran out, destroyed one of these things, and then was suddenly attacked by a, by a piece of furniture and Uh-huh.
 Completely decimated by it.
 Yeah.
 Yeah.
 Like, he's not feeling good.